The world has become a disaster zone and everywhere you look, things appear to be coming apart at the seams. Or are they?

 When failure is not acceptable, you set yourself milestones which are stretched but achievable and do ‘whatever it takes’ to build a winning streak.

-In keeping space in your mind for losing and for failure, you often allow it in – and ‘by refusing to lose’ – you shift completely away from all the reasons of poor results.
+In keeping space in your mind for losing and for failure, you often allow it in – and ‘by refusing to lose’ – you shift completely away from all the reasons for poor results.

 And in the end, you build yourself and your business as a consistent winner.